qweqweasd23/Ajax-Crawling/README.md

-ajax crawling starbucks shop map
+Ajax Crawling for Starbucks Shop
-1. selet loaction in box
+1. Selet loaction in list box
-2. check and wait loading all page elememts
+2. Check and wait loading all page elememts